Expensify/App/docs/articles/expensify-classic/connections/quickbooks-online/Quickbooks-Online-Troubleshooting.md

 1. Navigate to Settings > Workspaces > [workspace name] > Connections.
 2. Under the Exports tab check that both A/P accounts are the correct currency.

-# Why are company card expenses exporting to the wrong account in QuickBooks Online?
+# Why are company card expenses exported to the wrong account in QuickBooks Online?

 Multiple factors could be causing your company card transactions to export to the wrong place in your accounting system, but the best place to start is always the same.

 1. First, confirm that the company cards have been mapped to the correct accounts in Settings > Domains > Company Cards > click the **Edit Export button** for the card to view the account.
-2. Next, confirm the expenses in question have been imported from the company card?
+2. Next, confirm the expenses in question have been imported from the company card.
-    - Only expenses that have the Card+Lock icon next to them will export according to the mapping settings that you configure in the domain settings.
+   - Only expenses with the Card+Lock icon next to them will export according to the mapping settings that you configure in the domain settings.

 It’s important to note that expenses imported from a card linked at the individual account level, expenses created from a SmartScanned receipt, and manually created cash expenses will export to the default bank account selected in your connection's configuration settings.